You may wonder if you can you do tithing while in debt? Should you do it?

 I gradually began to increase what I would tithe.
 I can honestly say that I have received more than 10 times what I have given out.

 As I mentioned, money is not the only thing I have tithed.
-I have also tithed healing and coaching to people.
-If I do not have time to tithe healing to someone, I will sometimes dedicate a meditation to someone or a group of people.
+I have also donated healing facilitation and coaching to people.
+If I do not have time to send healing facilitation to someone, I will sometimes dedicate a meditation to someone or a group of people.

 Keep in mind, you will get back whatever you tithe whether it be time, money, listening to someone with compassion, etc.

-The point is that you can still tithe while paying down debt at the rate you want.
+The point is that you can still tithe while paying down debt at the rate that makes you comfortable.
 Sometimes that means just giving away $1.

-Sometimes that could mean finding a way to bring in extra income so you can pay debt off faster.
-And, sometimes that may mean seeing if there is an expense that you can cut so that you can free up some money to tithe while paying down debt at the speed you want.
+Sometimes tithing money and paying down debt means finding a way to bring in extra income so you can pay debt off faster.
+Sometimes you will see an expense that you can cut so that you can free up some money to tithe while paying down debt at the speed you want.

 DISCLAIMER: Please be aware that the information on this website is for educational purposes only.
 Create-prosperity.com cannot guarantee the results you will achieve by applying the principles and practices that are listed on this site.